 We have 2 rooms dedicated to babies (children aged 0-2)

 The rooms are split with varied activities throughout the day and we ensure all of the children are involved in activities in both rooms throughout the morning and afternoon sessions.
-We also ensure the younger children are engaged in outdoor activities with and our carers ensure coats, woollen hats and gloves are worn in winter and sun cream applied and sun hats worn in summer.
+We also ensure the younger children are engaged in outdoor activities with and our carers ensure clothing is weather appropriate for all seasons.

 Some of the activities we get up to in the baby room are:

 Photos of the children’s activities are displayed throughout the baby rooms as well as being included in each child’s individual tapestry account which is regularly updated and a good pathway for parent partnerships within the setting.
 The Red House team will regularly update parents on our children’s development, achievement and general wellbeing with daily communication and parents meetings when possible.

 Children’s work is displayed throughout the setting and is continually updated based on events in our world or through our children’s interests.
 All children’s work will be given to parents to enjoy at home.
 Some parents have told the team they have made a scrap book ready to give to their children when they reach 18.

 Although we have dedicated rooms and sessions for babies we also provide opportunities for them to mix with some of the toddlers.
 The babies are encouraged to observe and copy the positive behaviour of the toddler group.
 We also find this gradual involvement makes them ready to move up to the older groups when they are ready.

 We see children learning to stand, crawl and eventually walk in the baby room and we ensure the parents are the first to know as each giant step forward in their child’s eye has been reached this will be done in lots of ways through photographs, online platforms and daily communication.
 We love to see our families happy.